vertoker/cpp-studyfield/1-cpp-primer/README.md

 Read this book by yourself, create same repository for yourself

-(do not use others answers, this is study process, not I rewriting)
+(do not blindly copy other answers, this is study process)